timothyba/RAGLight/README.md

 raglight chat
 ```

-Or you can use agentic rag using this command :
+Or you can use Agentic RAG using this command :

 ```bash
 raglight agentic-chat